ahmedAlaa24494/Deploying-a-Machine-Learning-Model-on-Heroku-with-FastAPI/README.md

 python test_heroku_api.py
 ```

-## Run and test new expremint with DVC
+## Run and test new experiment with DVC
 ```
 dvc repro
 ```